Apply phase and frequency offsets to complex baseband signal

 Δt = Sample time

-This block accepts real and complex inputs of data type double or single.
+This block accepts real and complex inputs of data type

 The block applies a phase offset to the input signal, specified by the Phase offset parameter.

 The block applies a frequency offset to the input signal, specified

 by the Frequency offset parameter.
 Alternatively,